htoomyattun/PDT-Conversational-AI-Project-2-Group-2/README.md

 Step 2 : "rasa run actions" to run actions file.<br />
 Step 3 : "rasa shell" to start.<br />

-*"python discord_bot.py" to start the discord bot server*
+*"rasa run" and then "python discord_bot.py" to start the discord bot server*

 ---